iocafe/iocafe-doc/source/platform-abstraction/threads/210403-threads.rst

 threads.
 The OSAL_THREAD_PRIORITY_TIME_CRITICAL is reserved for real time tasks only, and using this priority will put special requirements on the thread.

-Linux specific note: Linux thread scheduler does amazingly good job without application specific thread priority settings, so these are not supported for nor.
-While it is possible to use real time scheduling and set priorities and we may add support for this in esoal, I have found this often counterproductive.
-It requires serious knowledge and effort to get better performance than what linux scheduler provides easily.
+Linux specific note: Linux thread scheduler does amazingly good job without application specific thread priority settings, so these are not supported for now. calling osal_thread_set_priority() does nothing.
+While it is possible to use real time scheduling and set priorities and we may add support for this in eosal, I have found this often counterproductive: It requires serious effort and knowledge to get better performance than the default linux scheduler provides easily.

 sleep functions
 ******************